Software pilots for your next big thing.

 _.-'`` ``'-._

 No problem.
-If you want to run your own pilot, I've documented my approach.
-The Software R&D Manual walks through structured validation: gathering the data, designing experiments and building production-ready prototypes.
+If you want to run your own pilot, I'll share my approach.
+The Software Pilot Manual walks through structured validation: gathering the data, designing experiments and doing production-ready prototyping.

-Email me, and I'll send you the manual.
-No sign-up needed.
+Email me, and I'll send it to you.

-I also write about technical decision-making, R&D processes and emerging technology:
+I also write about technical decision-making, software design and emerging technology:

 Frequently asked questions.